 Money Laundering and Terrorist Financing in Gaming and Gambling

 Financial criminals target gaming and gambling businesses for money laundering.
 Gaming and Gambling can also be used to launder funds obtained from criminal activities in general.
 Criminals can abuse the system by hiding the link between the funds created.
 Gaming and gambling businesses have a responsibility to keep money laundering and terrorist financing off their businesses.
 All gambling companies are subject to the Proceeds of Crime Act (POCA), which also has anti-money laundering rules.
-The gaming and gambling industry must comply with the directives and regulations of Moneyval, FATF, and the European Union.
-Also, this gaming and gambling must have a comprehensive compliance program to prevent money laundering, thanks to this compatibility program they can be protected from potential criminal activities in businesses.
+The gaming and gambling industry has to comply with the directives and regulations of Moneyval, FATF, and the European Union.
+Also, this gaming and gambling have to have a comprehensive compliance program to prevent money laundering, thanks to this compatibility program they can be protected from potential criminal activities in businesses.

 The Rising Risk of Money Laundering for Money Mules